 During the inspection, the property is thoroughly reviewed and photos are taken throughout as documentation of the state of the property.
 Any issues such as maintenance requirements or areas of improvement needed from the tenant are discussed (should the tenant be present) or communicated soon after to both the landlord and tenant.

 In every instance, the landlord should receive a detailed inspection report including the property manager's notes and all photos.
-This should be received without prompting at least once every four months.
+This should be received without prompting at least once every six months.

 Switching property management is as easy as filling out this simple online form.
 Experience reliable, professional, and accessible property management the way it should be.